srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/config.md

   vlan: 200
 ```

+Now the L3VPN service is defined using the two L2VPN intents (subnets) together with the additional L2VPN intent for `subnet-2`.
 Let's copy this file from the intent examples directory and deploy it:

 ```
 cp intent_examples/services/mh_access-3.yml intent